12 Mistakes Everyone Makes When Brewing Coffee

 Using beans that were ground a long time ago

 Buying pre-ground beans is a no-no. The minute coffee beans are ground, they start to release their nuanced flavors.
 The longer you wait to brew, the more the flavor will have diminished.
 Grind whole beans in the grocery aisle or do it yourself at home: Invest in a low-cost blade grinder or spring for a burr grinder for an even finer grind.
 Power it up while the water is heating up.
-Here are two easy methods to amp up the flavor of your coffee.
+Check out these surprising uses for coffee you didn’t know about.

 Pouring into a cold cup